stankur/shapeshifter/memory-bank/activeContext.md

   - Control components (for Card, TableOfContents, Tabs)
 - Maintained existing callback patterns for actions
 - Ensured reactivity through direct mutations
+- Implemented backspace functionality to join blocks when pressing backspace at the start of a block:
+  - Created backspacePlugin.ts to detect backspace at the start of content
+  - Added joinWithPreviousParagraph function to handle joining paragraphs
+  - Updated Paragraph component to use the backspace plugin
+  - Implemented onJoinWithPrevious callbacks in Write component for both children and summary paragraphs

 ## Next Steps
 - Test the heading level decrease functionality with complex nested structures